Scott Duncan: Westward Expansion

-By James Florence, Diamond Certified Resource Reporter
+By James Florence, Diamond Certified Program Reporter

-Q: What’s your favorite kind of food?
+Q: What’s your favorite sports team?

 Q: Are you an early bird or a night owl?